 Of course, here at Mozambeats we have very well established relationships with these schools.
-We work together with Peri-Peri Divers.
-This can help you benefit with up to 30% discounts available.
+Contact us for more information.

 Don’t hesitate to contact us with any questions that you might have and we will happily help you find out more.